 - Step 7 – Create a potential prototype formula

 Step 1 - Reviewing Claims

 To figure out how a formula is delivering the promised benefits you’ll first need to figure out what those are.
 In the cosmetic industry we call them claims.
 Read this post for a review of how I review cosmetic claims.
 Basically, you read through the stuff written on the package, list out the different claims and figure out what claims require ingredients to make them true.
 For example, a shampoo will say something like “gently cleans hair” or “protects hair from heat damage.”
 Those require some ingredient to provide the benefit, but claims like “doesn’t contain parabens” or “our best formula” doesn’t.

 Step 2 - Identifying functional ingredients

 Once you know which are the claims that require ingredients to support the benefit, then you start looking through the ingredient to find the ones that doe.
 These are the functional ingredients.
 Make a list of all the functional ingredients.
 Also record what function they have.
 These should be just the ones that are crucial to making the product work.
 So, this will also typically be the smallest number of ingredients in the whole formula.
-Things like surfactants or moisturizers are functional ingredients.
-Things like solvents or thickeners aren’t.
+Things like surfactants or cosmetic preservatives are functional ingredients.
+Things like solvents or cosmetic thickeners aren’t.
 Those are the next type of ingredient.

 Step 3 - Identify the aesthetic modifier ingredients